udit-rai/Cybersecurity_Courses/README.md

   - Cybersecurity for Women and Bullied Persons (women.pdf)
   - Cybersecurity for High-Risk Persons (High_Risk.pdf)
   - Small Office Home Office Network Security (soho.pdf)
-  - Cybersecurity Principles for Enterprise Networks
+  - Cybersecurity Principles for Enterprise Networks (enterprise.pdf)
-  - Cyberwarfare Principles for Large-Sized/High-Risk Networks
+  - Cyberwarfare Principles for Large-Sized/High-Risk Networks (Cyberwarfare.pdf)

 > Note: These are **presentation-only materials**.
 No exercises, labs, proprietary tools, or instructor notes are included in this release.